 Back to Foucault

 The story of Western gender constructs is largely informed by the power dynamics of society.
-The individuals in power manipulate the categorizations we use, whether they be church officials like St Thomas Aquinas, educators and philosophers like Aristotle, or even the people around us who may relay our actions to an authority figure or someone whom we respect.
+The individuals in positions of authority influence the categorizations we use, whether they be church officials like St Thomas Aquinas, educators and philosophers like Aristotle, or even the people around us who may relay our actions to an authority figure or someone whom we respect.

-As we all enforce, attribute, and assume each others gender, we are all partially responsible for perpetuating and normalizing the Western ideas of gender.
+Not only influential leaders and thinkers enforce gender but we all enforce, attribute, and assume each other’s gender.
+While these effects may not be equivalent to those in power we are all implicated in perpetuating and normalizing Western ideas of gender.

 Book Reference